 (D) The rate determined in paragraph (C) of this rule shall be used as the base rate to calculate any applicable additional payment amounts pursuant to paragraphs (J) to (M) of this rule.

-(E) The provider's publicly funded child care payment shall not include any child's copayment amount.
+(E) The provider's publicly funded child care payment shall not include payment for services provided during the hours the child is in care in another funded program or any child's copayment amount.

 (F) Providers shall be paid for full-time weekly care, part-time weekly care or hourly care.
 The total payment for the week shall not exceed the provider's customary charge to the public.

 (1) A week is the seven-day period from twelve a.m.
 Sunday to fifty-nine minutes after eleven p.m.
 Saturday.
 Payment shall be made for the entire week.

 (2) A full-time weekly payment is for authorized care totaling twenty-five hours to sixty hours of care.

 (3) A part-time weekly payment is for authorized hours of care totaling seven hours to less than twenty-five hours of care.